Estimating Electrical Costs – Scope of Work

 so you are confident that the job fits your business niche, you must carefully read the electrical bid request to ensure that you can perform the work as requested.
 The scope of work to be performed must fit the kind of job and materials your company can deliver.

 Verify the correct electrical bid date - Make sure that you have enough time to bid the job to meet the bid deadline.
 Re-verify the bid date through the estimate period.
 It is common for bid dates to change.
 (It may change by addenda or revision)

-Obtain a full set of plans and specifications - If you cannot obtain a full set of plans and specifications, go to your customer’s office to see all plans and make notes of all information required.
+Obtain a full set of plans and specifications and make notes of all information required.